IATA, the airline industry trade association, has announced the prize winners from its recent Hackathon, at which Cloverly was a featured API.

-The hackathon took place two weeks ago at the airport in Frankfurt, Germany.
+The hackathon took place 2 weeks ago at the airport in Frankfurt, Germany.
 It drew 15 teams from around Europe and elsewhere who spent 28 nonstop hours creating their projects.
-IATA (the International Air Transport Association) asked the developers to work in at least one of two areas: carbon offsetting and avoiding, and leisure travel.
+IATA (the International Air Transport Association) asked the developers to work in at least 1 of 2 areas: carbon offsetting and avoiding, and leisure travel.

 Here are the winners:

 Carbon Offset Non-Corporate Prize, which carries a $6,000 award: Thrust.
 According to the hackathon website, "Thrust has created an easy to use, simple to understand, and incentivized payment API that can be dropped into any checkout flow with just 3 lines of code, to get your customers going green."

 Leisure Travel Non-Corporate Prize, also carrying a $6,000 award: FLYLA.
 With this app, consumers can pick Instagram posts showing travel destinations that look appealing.
 The app creates curated travel itineraries for those destinations and lets customers book the full itinerary with 1 click.

 Developer Non-Corporate Prize, carrying a $4,000 award: Reforest.
 The project allows air travelers to compensate for the carbon emissions of their flights through a reforestation project of their choice.
 This is the only winner that didn't use the Cloverly API; Reforest built its own API.

 Leisure Travel Corporate Prize: App in the Air.
 The app, designed for group travel, allows groups to see how other groups are greening their travel so they can compete against each other in minimizing their carbon footprints.